redecentralize/alternative-internet/README.md

 * [Commotion Wireless](https://commotionwireless.net) is an open-source communication tool that uses mobile phones, computers, and other wireless devices to create decentralized mesh networks.

 * [Corda.net](https://www.corda.net/) is an open source blockchain platform to record, manage and synchronise agreements and transfer value.
 It was designed for business from the start.
 It is promoted and supported by the [Cordite Foundation](http://docs.cordite.foundation/en/latest/)

-* [Cowbox](http://ideelibre.fr/cowbox/index.php/Main_Page) is a hand-held standalone server, broadcasting its own network and containing web applications for coworking.

 * [CryptAByte](https://cryptabyte.com/) CryptAByte.com is a free online drop box that enables secure (encrypted) message and file sharing over the web using a public-key infrastructure.
 Messages and files are encrypted using a public key and can only be decrypted using the passphrase entered when your key is created.
 Your data is never stored in plaintext, and is impossible to decrypt without your passphrase.